bravit/distributed-calculator/README.md

 ## Running the project

-2. Initialize Dapr runtime it by running `dapr init`.
+2. Initialize the Dapr runtime by running `dapr init`.
 This installs the required runtime binaries and launches the Dapr services including Redis and Zipkin in Docker containers.

 3. There are several Run Configurations (**Run/Run & Debug...**) to run frontend and backend applications along the dapr sidecar instances: